Alfredo-Flores/dotfiles/README.md

-# dotfiles
+# Dotfiles

+Hey, nice to see you

-ubuntu dotfiles for everything
+Ubuntu dotfiles for everything.